johnpeart/johnpeart.github.io/src/posts/game/2023-12-29-horizon-zero-dawn.md

 I regret my decision.

 The story is exceptional.
-I think it's brilliantly told, with some top class acting talent to sell it – especially *Lance Reddick's* performance as *Sylens*.
+I think it’s brilliantly told, with some top class acting talent to sell it – especially *Lance Reddick's* performance as *Sylens*.

 But Horizon Zero Dawn is an open world game and, as I have discovered, getting a Platinum trophy in an open world game is rarely worth the reward.
 You spend *so long* traipsing around doing busy work that you lose the fun and wonder of the game.